ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/map-indexes.java.markdown

 ## Indexing Nested Data

 If your document contains nested data, e.g. `Employee` contains `Address`, you can index on its fields by accessing them directly in the index.
 Let's say that we would like to create an index that returns all employees that were born in a specific `Country`:

+Index definition:
 {CODE:java indexes_1_4@Indexes/Map.java /}

+Query the index:
 {CODE-TABS}
 {CODE-TAB:java:Query indexes_7_1@Indexes/Map.java /}
 {CODE-TAB-BLOCK:sql:RQL}